Meet the Team

 Pacific Coast and Central Valley

-As a Waterbird Ecologist at Point Blue, my work centers around understanding waterbirds and thier varied habitats including coastal estuaries, inland wetlands, and flooded agriculture.
+As a Wetlands Ecologist at Point Blue, my work centers around understanding waterbirds and their varied habitats including coastal estuaries, inland wetlands, and flooded agriculture.
 My primary responsibility is managing The Pacific Flyway Shorebird Survey and helping to further the conservation of shorebirds and their habitats in the Western Hemisphere.
-I also work with private landowners in the Sacrmaneto Valley to improve the habitat value of rice for waterbirds.
+I also work with private landowners in the Sacramento Valley to improve the habitat value of rice for waterbirds.

 I spend most of my time at a Point Blue office in West Marin.